quarto-dev/quarto-web/docs/get-started/computations/_computations-jupyter.md

 ![](images/jupyter-computations-preview.png){.border .column-page-right}

-Note that none of the cells have been executed yet.
 Go ahead and run all of the cells and then save the notebook---the preview in the browser should update with all of the output.

 ### Cell Output

-All of the code in the notebook is included within the document.
+All of the code in the notebook is displayed within the rendered document.
 However, for some documents you may want to hide all of the code and just show the output.
-Let's go ahead and speicfy `echo: false` within the document `execute` options to prevent code from printing:
+Let's go ahead and specify `echo: false` within the document `execute` options to prevent code from being printed:

 ![](images/jupyter-execute-echo-false.png){.border .column-body-outset-right}